 5. Report on committee activities at meetings of the STS Council.

 6. Submit meeting time and space needs to the STS chair.

-7. Prepare a summary (minutes) of the committee meetings(s) upon completion of the last committee meeting at both the Midwinter and Annual conferences of ALA.
+7. Prepare a summary (minutes) of the committee meetings(s).
 You may use an ACRL Meeting Highlights form for this purpose.
-Send a copy of your meeting summary to the STS secretary and the ACRL Program Officer within one month after the conference.
+Send a copy of your meeting summary to the STS secretary and the ACRL Program Officer within one month after the meetings.

-8. After each conference, submit report to STS Signal on committee actions.
+8. After mid-year and Annual meetings, submit report to STS Signal on committee actions.

 9. Be ready to make suggestions to the vice-chair/chair-elect for committee appointments.

 10. Turn in budget reimbursement forms for committee expenses.

 11. At end of term as chair, sends thank-you letters to committee members.

 2. If there is no secretary, ask one member to take minutes.